jackieqvo/DH110-JACKIEVO/Assignments/Assignment 06/Assignment 06.md

 # CHANGES #

-The color scheme I decided on was a mixture of the variations I provided.
-While my background was **#EBEBEB**, my header and footer were **#E5DDD4** and **#DFCCBB**.
-The text was **#3B3B3B**.
-Whenever I outlined a button, I used **#696969**.
-I wanted to stick to a brown tone because it felt natural and represented simplicity and dependability.
-I want the users to feel content when they are looking at my application.

 The changes I made from the class impression test can be found from comments [here](https://www.figma.com/file/2h3xAWoXSih0i7QRTDKXSz/Genius-Mobile-Application).
 There were a lot of comments about font size for the homepage and how the "What will you learn today?" should be bigger.
 I took this into account and went through my whole website considering how a mobile app for a text-heavy website might need bigger fonts.
 I also took out the texts with lowered opacity because accessibility will always come over aesthetics.
 The text with the lower opacity struggled during the contrast testing so I made sure that everything was at 100%.
 I stuck with darker grays and used boxes to keep users visually engaged.

+The color scheme I decided on for my high-fidelity prototype was a mixture of the variations I provided.
+While my background was **#EBEBEB**, my header and footer were **#E5DDD4** and **#DFCCBB**.
+The text was **#3B3B3B**.
+Whenever I outlined a button, I used **#696969**.
+I wanted to stick to a brown tone because it felt natural and represented simplicity and dependability.
+I want the users to feel content when they are looking at my application.

 Figma has an intrinsic line height as the default value (auto) so sizes are rounded to the nearest pixel.
 My sizes were from 12 px to 24 px.
 I used 24 px for the title of articles and mostly 12 px for buttons.
 Other text that I felt was more important than regular text and buttons (buttons are already prominent because of their outline) was sized to 14 px.
+The high-fidelity prototype can be found [here](https://www.figma.com/proto/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=8%3A33&scaling=scale-down).
+This same prototype with the wireframes and wireflow can be found [here](https://www.figma.com/file/RTitlnkgJGe96PjHmSxgjf/Genius-Mobile-Prototype?node-id=0%3A1).

 The general layout did not change because the peers that saw my prototype were all sure that my application was some variation of wikiHow.